snipzip/snipzip/README.md

 ## Support

-For general support, bug reports and feature requests, please use GitHub Issues or Discussions.
+For bug reports, feature requests and general questions, please use **GitHub Issues** or **GitHub Discussions**.

-If your question contains personal information or private files, contact:
+If your message contains personal information, private files or anything that should remain confidential, please contact:

 **support@snipzip.app**